For graph and advanced features, download the full Intel Codex Vault and open it in Obsidian.

 Before testing:

-- Verify program has safe harbor clause
+- Verify program has a safe-harbor clause covering all four elements above

-- Confirm authorization is explicit in program policy
+- Confirm authorization is explicit in program policy (not implied)

-- Keep detailed logs of all testing activity
+- Keep detailed logs of all testing activity (timestamps, requests, responses) — a collection log protects both the researcher and the program

 - Stop immediately if legal contact is received